NivethaThiruvenkatasamy/stockMe/README.md

 ## Features

-**Login page, powered by FireBase Auth:** User can signup and login using their mobile number and otp.
+**Login page, Signup page powered by FireBase Auth:** User can signup and login using their mobile number and otp.

 **Dashboard** : Displays the list of top gainers and losers and the watchlist of the user.
 They can also remove the financial instruments from their watchlist